HersheyTaichou/CodeBible/Windows/Active Directory/AD replication.md

 # AD Replication

-## Replicate this server with all of it's replication partners
+## Replicate this server with all of its replication partners

 ```bat
 repadmin /syncall /AedP